Steve Spangler: Education work

 Spangler's career began as a science teacher in the Cherry Creek School District in Colorado.
-As part of a science outreach program, Spangler created a traveling science show targeted to elementary and middle school students in an effort to increase interest in science.
-In 1991, Spangler began traveling throughout Colorado and the surrounding states to present school assembly programs and teacher training workshops focused on using more inquiry-based science activities in the classroom.

-Spangler presented over 4,500 science shows for students and teachers at approximately 900 schools throughout the U.S. from 1991-2003 when the tour ended.

 In 1992, Spangler began working as an adjunct faculty member at the Regis University in the Department of Chemistry.
-He served as the Executive Director of the National Hands-on Science Institute until 2001.
-The institute combined professional development for elementary and middle school teachers with an authentic lab experience for teachers to test out best practices and hands-on learning strategies with Denver-area children who attended an afternoon science camp.
+He was the Executive Director of the National Hands-on Science Institute until 2001.

-Spangler hosts several summer science institutes as professional development science educators.
-Science in the Rockies offers strategies and best practices for increasing hands-on engagement in the classroom.
-In 2009, Spangler partnered with Holland America Cruise Line to offer an environmental science curriculum exploring the inside passage of Alaska.

 Television work

 During his first year of teaching, a producer from the Denver, Colorado NBC affiliate KCNC-TV offered Spangler a position as a science host on News for Kids after seeing him perform a science demonstration show at a public event.
 News for Kids premiered in 1991 and was picked up for national syndication in 1993, airing in 185 cities every Saturday morning.
 After six seasons, Spangler produced 220 segments that featured simple science experiments that viewers could easily recreate at home.
-Spangler received a Heartland Emmy Award for his work on News for Kids in 1997.

 In 2001, Spangler joined the Denver NBC affiliate, KUSA-TV 9NEWS as their Science Education Contributor.
-His weekly science segments feature science demonstrations and experiments that encourage viewers to learn more about science.
-Denver, Colorado NBC affiliate, KUSA-TV 9News.

-Spangler has also been featured on Food Network, Discovery Channel, HGTV, NBC Nightly News, History Channel, Today Show, Good Morning America, The Weather Channel, VH1, QVC, Modern Marvels, The Doctors and DIY.